 Revelation 11:14-15 - The second woe is past.
 Behold, the third woe is coming quickly.
 Then the seventh angel sounded...

 The seventh Trumpet is the "coronation of the King."
 But Jesus does not return to rule as King until the Bowl judgments and God's wrath are complete.
-Therefore, it is generally accepted that the last Trumpet judgment, or the final "woe," includes all the Bowl judgments that herald the return of the King:
+Therefore, the last Trumpet judgment, or the final "woe," includes all the Bowl judgments that herald the return of the King:

 Revelation 15:1 - Then I saw another sign in heaven, great and marvelous: seven angels having the seven last plagues, for in them the wrath of God is complete.

-This makes sense, as the calamity in the Bowl judgments is the worst "woe" ever experienced on Earth and completes the "coronation of the King" in the seventh Trumpet, when Jesus returns to earth to rule as King after God's wrath is complete:
+This makes sense, as the calamity in the Bowl judgments is the worst "woe" ever experienced on the earth and completes the "coronation of the King" in the seventh Trumpet, when Jesus returns to the earth to rule as King after God's wrath is complete:

 Revelation 19:11, 15-16 - Now I saw heaven opened, and behold, a white horse.
 And He who sat on him was called Faithful and True, and in righteousness He judges and makes war....
 Now out of His mouth goes a sharp sword, that with it He should strike the nations.
 And He Himself will rule them with a rod of iron.
 He Himself treads the winepress of the fierceness and wrath of Almighty God.
 And He has on His robe and on His thigh a name written: KING OF KINGS AND LORD OF LORDS.